 Website speed is measured in response time (first byte) and the time it takes to load a page fully.
 The latter is more important for the end user as the first byte of info the server sends does not contain meaningful information for a human reader, but slow delivery of the initial server response delays everything else.

-I tested both metrics with several tools – GTMetrix, Pingdom and WebPageTest – that give a good average of the frontend responsiveness and speed of SiteGround hosting.
+I tested both metrics with several tools – GTMetrix, Pingdom and WebPageTest – that give a good average of the frontend responsiveness and speed of the shared SiteGround hosting.

 Then I ran the site through Load Impact to send 50 virtual users that browse pages of the site and measure the response they get while navigating around.
 50 concurrent users are a very solid number for a medium shared hosting plan and present a serious test for the backend.